 Employees over the age of 59 1⁄2 may elect to withdraw funds from the Plan prior to termination of employment or retirement.
-On termination of service, a participant may receive the value of his or her account in a lump sum payment, or in monthly installments over various periods or life, provided that the participant is of retirement age as specified by the Internal Revenue Code.
-Participants with account balances greater than \$1,000 have the option of leaving their accounts within the Plan after termination.
-Distributions considered payable as of December 31, 2009 and 2008 were \$20,678 and \$0, respectively.
+On termination of service, a participant may receive the value of his or her account as a lump sum payment, or in monthly installments over various periods or life, provided that the participant is of retirement age as specified by the Internal Revenue Code.
+Participants with vested balances greater than \$1,000 have the option of leaving their accounts within the Plan after termination.
+There were no distributions considered payable as of December 31, 2009 and 2008.